bowman2001/perplexdoc/content/doc/intro/perplex/index.md

 ---
 ```

 The theme relies on [**YAML**](https://yaml.org) to format the data, because it has the widest support.
-The included skeleton templates for new content files – the [archetypes](doc/appendix/archetypes) – are written in YAML.
+The included skeleton templates for new content files – the archetypes in the project folder with the same name – are written in YAML.

 But Hugo also processes meta-data formatted by **TOML** and **JSON** and can convert frontmatter data between these three formats.